-SNP signs contract with new auditors
+SNP appoints new auditors as deadline looms

 He also said the SNP was likely to lose £1.2m of Short Money if it was not able to file its accounts by that date.

-Short Money is public funds that are given to opposition parties to help them carry out their parliamentary work, and is based on how many MPs they have.
+Short Money is given to opposition parties to help them carry out their parliamentary work, and is based on how many MPs they have.

+However, Mr Flynn said on Wednesday that he was "confident we'll meet the deadline, as in previous years".

+Mr Flynn had previously been accused by his predecessor, Ian Blackford, of giving "false assurances" that a new auditor had been found - a claim that he dismissed.

 It comes amid an ongoing police investigation into the party's finances that saw Nicola Sturgeon's husband Peter Murrell - who was until recently the SNP's chief executive - and former treasurer Colin Beattie being arrested last month.

-Both men were subsequently released without charge pending further investigation.
+Both men were released without charge pending further investigation.

 Detectives also spent two days searching Ms Sturgeon and Mr Murrell's home in Glasgow, and the SNP's headquarters in Edinburgh as part of the inquiry.